Type 052C destroyer: Program

 The first two ships, Lanzhou and Haikou, were laid down at the Jiangnan Shipyard in Shanghai in 2002, and entered service in 2004 and 2005 respectively.
-No new ships were laid down until 2010; the pause may have been due to the relocation of the shipyard.
+No further ships were laid down until 2010; the pause may have been due to the relocation of the shipyard.
+By 2019, six were operational.

 Design

 The Type 052C appears to share the same basic hull design as the Type 052B destroyer, which in turn is based on the Type 051B destroyer.
 Stealth features are incorporated.

 The Type 052C uses predominantly Chinese systems derived from earlier foreign technology; the preceding Type 052 and Type 052B destroyers used a mixture of Russian and Chinese systems.

 Missiles

-The Type 052C carries 48 HHQ-9 naval surface-to-air missiles (SAM), each with a range of 110 nmi.
+The Type 052C carries 48 HHQ-9 naval surface-to-air missiles (SAM), each with a slant range of 110 nmi.
 The SAMs are cold launched from eight revolver-type vertical launchers, with six missiles per launcher.

 Eight YJ-62 anti-ship missiles are carried in two quad-canister launchers just forward of the hangar.
 Each missile has a range of 250 nmi.